Natterjack toad species conservation project

 the survival of the natterjack toad

-To stabilize the natterjack toad population, new spawning pools have been constructed based on a scientific survey of population size, migration routes, and terrestrial habitats.
+To stabilise the Natterjack toad population new spawning ponds have been created on the basis of a scientific survey of population size, migration routes and land habitats.

-In the floodplain forest area of the Tyrolean Lech near Oberpinswang lies one of the last three nationwide occurrences of the Natterjack Toad.
-As an acutely endangered, strictly protected species, it is the special focus of the project "River morphological redynamization of the forelands to promote selected flagship species".
+In the alluvial forest area of the Tiroler Lech near Oberpinswang is home to one of the last three natterjack toad populations in Germany.
+As a strictly protected species that is acutely threatened with extinction, it is a particular focus of the project "River morphological redynamisation of the forelands to promote selected indicator species".

-At Oberpinswang, local bank obstructions have caused the Lech to deepen by about three to four meters.
-With annually recurring water levels, it therefore no longer reaches the floodplain forest in this area.
-The floodplain forest area is no longer flooded and is becoming increasingly overgrown.
-Where there were sparse floodplain forests with sandy bottom areas a few years ago, there are now dense forests that make survival impossible for the natterjack toad, among others.
+At Oberpinswang, local bank constructions have caused the Lech to deepen by around three to four metres.
+With annually recurring water levels, it therefore no longer reaches the alluvial forest in this area.
+The alluvial forest area is no longer flooded and is becoming increasingly overgrown.
+Where a few years ago there were sparse alluvial forests with sandy soil areas, there are now dense forests that make it impossible for the natterjack toad, among others, to survive.

-Two major construction measures were carried out torevitalize the Lechau near Oberpinswang from October 2013 to April 2015.
-Firstly, a 60 m wide and 12 - 25 m long invert ramp was constructed in the riverbed.
-At the same time, the orographic right bank of the river was deliberately lowered in some places to restore the natural dynamics.
-In the floodplain forest itself, clearing work was carried out on an area of approximately 2.3 ha and the soil structures were opened up, so that a 660 m long flood channel was created, which will be flooded during recurring higher water levels.
+Two major construction projects were carried out to revitalise the Lechau was carried out near Oberpinswang from October 2013 to April 2015.
+On the one hand, a 60 m wide and 12 - 25 m long Bottom ramp in the riverbed.
+At the same time was in some places the orographic The right bank of the river was deliberately lowered in order to restore the natural dynamics.
+In the alluvial forest itself, clearing work was carried out on an area of around 2.3 hectares and the soil structures were opened up to create a 660 metre long flood trough, which is flooded when the water levels rise again.

-But it is not only for the natterjack toad that the implementation of this project creates a basis for life.
-Other key species for dynamic river systems, such as the German tamarisk and the dwarf bulrush, now also have a chance to survive here again and increase their populations.
-The redynamization in Oberpinswanger Au creates retention areas and therefore contributes significantly to flood protection.
+However, it is not only the natterjack toad that will benefit from the realisation of this project.
+Other key species for dynamic river systems, such as the German tamarisk and the dwarf bulrush, now also have the chance to survive and increase their populations.
+The redynamisation of the Oberpinswanger Au creates retention areas and therefore makes a significant contribution to flood protection.

 Downloads